Best Pull Up Bar For Home Gym

 • Biceps

-However, if you use resistance bands with a pull up bar there is almost no limit to what you can do.
+But, if you use resistance bands with a pull-up bar there is almost no limit to what you can do.
 You can work your entire upper body.

-However in a home setup, you are limited with the height of your ceiling.
-Pull up bars should be mounted in a way that will give you enough room for performance.
+But in a home setup, you are limited by the height of your ceiling.
+Pull-up bars should be mounted in a way that will give you enough room for performance.

 I’m also with my feet on the ground when I hang freely from a bar.
 Not ideal, but you have to compromise if you don’t have high ceilings in your home.